Property Assessments

 PROPERTY ASSESSMENT DOES NOT EQUAL PROPERTY TAX

-(SAMA) (PROVINCE) (MUNICIPALITIES AND GOVERNMENT) (TAXPAYER)
+(SAMA) | (PROVINCE) | (MUNICIPALITIES AND GOVERNMENT) | (TAXPAYER) | |||

-Assessed Value X Percentage of Value & Exemptions X Mill Rates* = Property Taxes
+Assessed Value | X | Percentage of Value & Exemptions | X | Mill Rates* | = | Property Taxes |

 *Municipalities have the authority to use a series of tax tools ranging from mill rate factors to minimum taxes.
 SAMA’s role in determining assessed value for properties is just the first part of a process established by provincial legislation.
 The second part is application of provincial government-established tax policy, such as property classes and percentage of value, and statutory exemptions.
 The third and final part of the process involves municipalities annually determining the local mill rate based on local budget needs.
 The province sets the mill rate for the education sector.
 Municipalities then multiply the taxable assessment by the local mill rate to produce property tax levies, also known as your property tax bill.

 Once assessment calculations are received and distributed, taxpayers have a designated amount of time to appeal their assessment.
 For more information regarding appeals, please visit SAMA’s website at www.sama.sk.ca .
-Download 2022 Notice of Appeal Form.

 You may also wish to use the SAMAVIEW link to view your own individual property information.

-2021 Revaluation
+2025 Revaluation

-assessed values updated to reflect a new base date of January 1, 2019.
-The legislated base date means that 2021 values reflect a
+SAMA conducts revaluations based on a four-year cycle.
+2021 was the year of the last revaluation, and the 2025 Revaluation will see assessed values updated to reflect a new base date of January 1, 2023.
+The legislated base date means that 2025 values reflect a property’s value as of January 1, 2023.

 Click to view the following educational resources:

-What is New for the 2021 Revaluation
+What is New for the 2025 Revaluation

-What is the Same for the 2021 Revaluation
+What is the Same for the 2025 Revaluation

-The 2021 Revaluation will continue to use the market valuation standard for the assessment of residential and commercial properties.
+The 2025 Revaluation will continue to use the market valuation standard for the assessment of residential and commercial properties.
 The regulated property assessment valuation standard will continue to be used for the assessment of agricultural land, heavy industrial property, railway roadway, pipelines and resource production equipment (mines and oil and gas wells).

-The 2021 Revaluation will maintain the stability of Saskatchewan’s assessment system from a governance perspective by not introducing any major changes to assessment policy.
+The 2025 Revaluation will maintain the stability of Saskatchewan’s assessment system from a governance perspective by not introducing any major changes to assessment policy.

 SAMAView

-1. Verify your property assessment information
+- Verify your property assessment information

-2. Compare your assessment to similar or neighbouring properties; and
+- Compare your assessment to similar or neighbouring properties; and

-3. Get a general idea of assessed values in your municipality.
+- Get a general idea of assessed values in your municipality.

 Additional information can be found on the SAMA website or the Province of Saskatchewan Ministry of Municipal Affairs .